secinthenet/crypto-guide/README.md

   - Burn Tails image to USB/DVD
   - If the laptop only supports BIOS/MBR (usually old laptops manufactured before 2012 or so), see the next subsection
+- Boot tails and shutdown (required for Tails to increase its own partition)
 - Generate a strong password and store it.
 - Use Gnome Disks (another option is GParted) to create a separate encrypted partition (either in the boot device or another external storage device) and